nexpid/ThemesPlus/README.md

 - recoloring icons ([completely](#custom-icon-colors), [unread badges](#unread-badge-color), and [seperate layers](#custom-icon-overlays))
 - [changing the mention line color](#mention-line-color)

-Users must install [this plugin](https://vendetta.nexpid.xyz/monet-theme) in order to use Vendetta Themes+.
 It's recommended to include this message (or something similiar to it) wherever you're promoting your theme:

 ```